📊AP Statistics Review

 Given that the median of both distributions is roughly the same, so it makes sense that the highly right-skewed distribution (after 8:00 am) is the one with the bigger gap between the mean and median compared to a more symmetric and, therefore, the one with the higher mean commute time.

 In part (a), you make clear comparisons of center, shape, and spread in context of the scenario.
-One thing to be careful with is your mention of “the center” being the same.
-As you (correctly) argue in part (b), the median travel times are within the same range, but the mean travel times are not, due to the skewness of the “after 8:00am” graph.
-Therefore, your use of the generic term “center” may be penalized, as there are two measures of center you may be referring to (median/mean) and only one of them is likely “the same.”
+One thing to be careful with is your use of the term “center” being the same.
+As you correctly argue in part (b), the median travel times are about the same, but the mean travel times are not likely the same because of the skewness of the “after 8:00 AM” graph.
+Therefore, your use of the generic term “center” could be too vague.
 It’s important to be specific in cases like that.

 a.)
 The distribution of commute times before 8:00 am is more symmetric with a mean of approximately 15 min. it is also less variable than the distribution of times after 8:00 am with Range(before)= 7 and Range(after)= 10.
 The distribution of commute times after 8:00 am is more right skewed with a median around 15. (using median instead of the mean to determine the center because of its resistance to skews).